-- 1. The meeting was called to order at 10:05 a.m. by Marty Dierker, Committee Co-Chair, in conformance with the Wisconsin Open Meeting Law. - 2.
+- 1. The meeting was called to order at 10:00 a.m. by Tony Cannestra, Committee Co-Chair, in conformance with the Wisconsin Open Meeting Law. - 2.
 A roll call was conducted.
 A sign-in sheet was circulated.
-A quorum was present. - 3.
+A quorum was not present. - 3.
 The committee reviewed the current roster.
-A member informed the Bureau that the representative of the Village of East Troy is no longer with the employer.
-The Bureau will need to verify whether the Village still trains apprentices and wants to nominate another representative.
+Members noted that former member Warren DeJardin is still listed on the roster.